Flotation of Germany's Evonik put on ice

 Kraft Heinz's bid has jolted Unilever into focusing more on delivering on its strategy in the short-term, the Anglo-Dutch company's finance chief said on Friday.

-DUESSELDORF, Germany The owners of German chemical company Evonik RAGES.UL scrapped plans for what could have been Europe's biggest initial public offering (IPO) in more than a year and said it would only resume efforts for a listing if markets recover.
+DUESSELDORF, Germany The owners of German chemical company Evonik RAGES.UL scrapped plans on Monday for what could have been Europe's biggest initial public offering (IPO) in more than a year and said it would only resume efforts for a listing if markets recovered.

-A string of flotations across the globe have been blown off course by the volatility of financial markets in recent months, as investors steer clear of risky bets while the euro zone crisis casts a shadow over global growth prospects.

-"Many big investors indicated their willingness to invest in Evonik in talks last week, but due to the high level of uncertainty in the markets, especially over the further development of the euro zone, the price that could be reached is far from a sufficient valuation of Evonik," the RAG Foundation said in a statement on Monday.
+"Many big investors indicated their willingness to invest in Evonik in talks last week, but due to the high level of uncertainty in the markets, especially over the further development of the euro zone, the price that could be reached is far from a sufficient valuation of Evonik," the RAG Foundation said in a statement.

-RAG owns 75 percent of Evonik, which makes battery chemicals, animal feed additives, acrylic glass and super-absorbents for diapers.
-Private equity firm CVC CVC.UL holds the remaining 25 percent.
+A string of share flotations across the globe have been blown off course by the volatility of financial markets in recent months, arising from fears the euro zone debt crisis will drag down global economic growth.

+Earlier this month, motor sport racing company Formula One delayed a Singapore IPO worth up to $3 billion, and investors also have been shaken by social networking site Facebook's (FB.O) recent IPO, which was marred by technical issues and over-ambitious pricing.

-Sources had told Reuters on Sunday that RAG's board of trustees was set to decide against an IPO, after a meeting with bankers on Friday showed insufficient commitments to the IPO from investors.
+Sources had told Reuters on Sunday already that RAG's board of trustees was set to decide against an IPO after a meeting with bankers on Friday showed insufficient commitments to the IPO from investors.

-"The banks promised too much.
-Expectations were created that were too high," said one investment banker who was involved in the IPO preparations.

-Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N) led preparations for the IPO, in which RAG and CVC planned to float about 30 percent of Evonik.
+"Evonik is still in excellent shape.
+But a stock market listing can only be considered when the financial market situation permits sufficient proceeds," RAG said on Monday.

 RAG, a state-owned trust that will bear the liabilities of Germany's wound-down coal mines, once hoped Evonik would be valued at 15 billion euros ($18.9 billion) in an IPO, after subtracting 1 billion euros in net debt, sources have said.

-That valuation assumed a multiple of at least 6.5 times earnings before interest, tax, depreciation and amortization and an IPO discount of about 10 percent, but investors made clear the price was more than they were willing to pay.
+That valuation assumed a multiple of at least 6.5 times earnings before interest, tax, depreciation and amortization and an IPO discount of about 10 percent, which investors have made clear is more than they are willing to pay.

-The investment banker said demand would have been sufficient for proceeds of about 2 billion euros, less than half of the 4.5 billion that RAG's targeted valuation would have fetched.

-Earlier this month, motor sport racing company Formula One delayed a Singapore IPO worth up to $3 billion.
-Sentiment towards new issues was also undermined by social networking site Facebook's (FB.O) recent IPO, which was marred by technical issues and over-ambitious pricing.
+RAG, which owns 75 percent of Evonik, and private equity firm CVC CVC.UL, which holds the remaining 25 percent, had planned to float about 30 percent of Evonik.
+Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N) led the IPO preparations.

 Kraft Heinz's bid has jolted Unilever into focusing more on delivering on its strategy in the short-term, the Anglo-Dutch company's finance chief said on Friday.